pbhoiwala/GravityGroupAssignment/README.md

 # Gravity Group API Documentation

 The goal of this exercise was to design an API for a dating service like Dil Mil.
 There are several endpoints that client app can use.
-Below is the breaddown and description on how to use them.
+Below is the breakdown and description on how to use them.

 # Authentication